flutter/website/src/desktop.md

 You should now see **macOS (desktop)** in the device pulldown.

 {{site.alert.note}}
-  You only need to execute `flutter config --enable-desktop` once.
+  You only need to execute `flutter config --enable-macos-desktop` once.
   You can always check the status of your configuration using the no-argument `flutter config` command.
 {{site.alert.end}}